-¶149.
+- ¶144.
 Section 7.
-Accrued benefits shall not be accumulated during a sabbatical leave.
+Accrued benefits shall not be accumulated during a sabbatical leave. - ¶145.

-¶150.
 Section 8.
-Any Administrator granted such sabbatical leave shall agree, by formal written agreement, incorporating the provisions of this Sub-Part B of this Article, to return to his employment in Waterbury for two (2) full school years subsequent to the conclusion of such sabbatical leave.
+Any Administrator granted such sabbatical leave shall agree, by formal written agreement, incorporating the provisions of this Sub-Part B of this Article, to return to his/her employment in Waterbury for two (2) full school years subsequent to the conclusion of such sabbatical leave.
 The Administrator shall have the right to have S.A.W. review the said written agreement.
-In the event such Administrator does not return to the Waterbury School System, such Administrator shall be liable to the City of Waterbury in the amount of all the money received from the City of Waterbury (per the provisions of Section 5 hereof) as liquidated damages for his failure to abide by the aforesaid formal written agreement.
-Upon the Administrator's return to the Waterbury School System from sabbatical leave, he shall receive the same salary, as per the terms of this Agreement, as though he had not been on such sabbatical leave.
-In the event that the failure of the Administrator to complete two (2) full school years of service upon return from sabbatical leave is due to the Administrator's permanent total disability or his death, then he or his estate shall not be liable for the prorated liquidated damages hereinafter prescribed.
-If, upon the Administrator's return to the Waterbury School System, he does not complete two (2) full years, then he shall be liable for damages in accordance with the following formula:
+In the event such Administrator does not return to the Waterbury School System, such Administrator shall be liable to the City of Waterbury in the amount of all the money received from the City of Waterbury (per the provisions of Section 5 hereof) as liquidated damages for his/her failure to abide by the aforesaid formal written agreement.
+Upon the Administrator's return to the Waterbury School System from sabbatical leave, he/she shall receive the same salary, as per the terms of this Agreement, as though he/she had not been on such sabbatical leave.
+In the event that the failure of the Administrator to complete two (2) full school years of service upon return from sabbatical leave is due to the Administrator's permanent total disability or his/her death, then his/her estate shall not be liable for the prorated liquidated damages hereinafter prescribed.
+If, upon the Administrator's return to the Waterbury School System, he/she does not complete two (2) full years, then he/she shall be liable for damages in accordance with the following formula: